Become a Nutritionist in New York

 How to Become a Nutritionist in New York

-In order to become a nutritionist in New York, you must have an active state license.
-The New York State Office of the Professions is the state agency that will be reviewing your licensure application and issuing your state license.
+As part of the process to become a nutritionist in New York, you must have an active state license.
+The New York State Office of the Professions is the state agency that reviews your licensure application and issuing your state license.

-Be sure to review the following steps, as they will be essential for you to begin working as a nutritionist in New York.
+Be sure to review the following steps, which can help you find your way to working as a nutritionist in New York.

 - Research and understand the state licensing process for this profession in New York.

-- Determine which accrediting agency will be required for your education.
+- Determine which accrediting agency is required for your education.
 Attend a school that has accreditation from that organization.

 - Discover the different types of degrees and determine which is best for you.

 - Learn about certification.
 Apply for and take the associated examination to become certified.

 Nutritionist schools in New York usually offer three different levels of programs: (1) an associate’s degree program, (2) a bachelor’s degree program, and (3) a master’s degree program.
 In order to be licensed in this state, you are only required to earn an associate’s degree, which usually equates to 2 years of study.
 However, many employers prefer those who have earned a bachelor’s degree, which is a 4-year degree.